kyphan38/web/assets/docs/study/soft skills/3-ccc.md

 Designing spaces for social interaction

 - Just as formal meeting rooms are important, so are informal spaces whether physical or virtual
-- Create opportunities for casual connection, such as:
+- Create opportunities for casual connection, such as
   - Virtual coffee breaks
   - Team-building chats
   - Social channels or informal hangouts